 - The student must make the request known to their disability specialist within 48 hours of registering for a class if they need to request a new location.
-Specialists can be notified via email or during in-person appointment - Timely requests for classroom relocation is necessary as this process affects different departments, schools, colleges and other classroom assignments Therefore, classroom relocation can take up to 4 weeks to facilitate, and we urge students to notify SDS as soon as possible upon registering for classes.
+Specialists can be notified via email or during in-person appointment - Timely requests for classroom relocation is necessary as this process affects different departments, schools, colleges and other classroom assignments

+Therefore, classroom relocation can take up to 4 weeks to facilitate, and we urge students to notify SDS as soon as possible upon registering for classes.

-- 22.3 SDS cannot guarantee that the classroom will be moved - 22.4 Students who are eligible for this accommodation are strongly encouraged to consider their access needs and all sections of classes offered, prior to registering for classes - 22.5 All students who would like to request classroom relocation as an accommodation must go through the SDS intake and eligibility process to determine if such an accommodation is appropriate and reasonable. - 23.
-Auxiliary Aids: Please see Appendix L for a list of definitions of Auxiliary Aides and Services.
+- SDS cannot guarantee that the classroom will be moved - Students who are eligible for this accommodation are strongly encouraged to consider their access needs and all sections of classes offered, prior to registering for classes - All students who would like to request classroom relocation as an accommodation must go through the SDS intake and eligibility process to determine if such an accommodation is appropriate and reasonable.